Bug report #18081

 - then opening the project and then the order is wrong?

-#2 Updated by Douglas Alderman almost 3 years ago
+#2 Updated by Douglas Alderman about 3 years ago

 - Assignee set to Richard Duivenvoorde

 The "layers panel" shows the correct layers from the GDB.
 The "Layer Properties" of each layer also shows the layers are referencing the correct layer from the GDB.
 However, the map view will show a completely different layer from the same GDB than the layer it is supposed to be showing.

 As I just went through this, I just remembered that oftentimes I need to shorten the name in the "layers panel".
 To do this I have been going to the "General" tab of the "Layer Properties" and shortening the 'Layer Name'.
 For example: The original GDB 'Layer name' in the 'General' tab of the "Layer Properties" after I open it from the GDB is "Update_Current Appalachian_Forest_B_HCVF".
 So I can see the entire 'Layer name' in the 'Layers Panel' of QGIS and have a bigger map view, I will shorten the "Layer name" in the 'General' tab to "AppB_HCVF".
 After I saved and closed the project and reopened it later, the "AppB_HCVF" layer is still correct in the 'Layer Panel', but the map view of this layer is showing the "AppB_Powerlines" layer instead of the HCVF layer.
 Oftentimes 2 or more layers will be referencing incorrect layers while the rest of the layers are referencing the correct layer from the GDB.
 I wonder if the name change could be the reason for the correct layer referencing some other layer in the same GDB?